jpmehedi/jpmehedi/README.md

 - 🔭 I’m currently working on https://www.genexinfosys.com/
-- 🌱 I’m currently learning Dart & Flutter & Kotlin
+- 🌱 I’m currently learning Kotlin, Android
 - 👯 I’m looking to collaborate on Flutter Development
-- 🤔 I’m looking for help with Flutter Development
+- 🤔 I’m looking for help with Android Development
 - 💬 Ask me about: Dart, Flutter, UX-UI, Andriod, Kotlin
 - 📫 How to reach me: mehedihasaninform@gmail.com or visit https://mehedihasaninfo.com/ or Direct Contact: +8801790180825
 - ⚡ Fun fact: coffee and bugs